 The hand brake is considered to be the normal operating (main) brake.

-The hand brake should be applied whenever braking is needed.
+It should be applied whenever a braking situation is needed.

-Apply the brake by compressing the lever toward the handlebar.
+Apply the brake by compressing the brake lever toward the handlebar.

-To engage and release the brake lever lock, use the following procedure:
+To engage and release the brake lever lock, use the following procedure.

-- 1. Squeeze the hand brake two or three times and release it. - 2.
-Push and hold the brake lever lock. - 3.
-While pushing forward on the brake lever lock, squeeze the brake lever. - NOTE: It will click as it engages and the brake lever will not return to its released position. - 4.
-Attempt to push the ATV.
-Check to make sure the brake lever lock engages properly and that the brake (when engaged) locks the wheels. - NOTE: The brake lever lock must lock the wheels.
+- 1. Squeeze the hand brake lever two or three times and release it. - 2.
+Depress and hold the brake lever lock. - 3.
+While holding in on the brake lever lock, squeeze the brake lever.

+■ NOTE: It will click as it engages and the brake lever will not return to its released position.

+4. Attempt to push the ATV.
+Check to make sure the brake lever lock engages properly and that the brake (when engaged) locks the wheels.

+■ NOTE: The brake lever lock must lock the wheels.
 If it doesn't, take the ATV to an authorized dealer for service.

 Always check to be sure that the brake lever lock has been disengaged before operating the ATV.
-An accident could result if the brake lever lock is left engaged while the ATV is operated due to overheating of the brake system.
+An accident could result if the brake lever lock is left engaged while the ATV is operated.

-Never use the brake lever lock as a parking brake or depend on it to hold the ATV when parking on a hill.
 The brake may relax if left engaged for a long period of time.
 This could cause an accident; therefore, do not leave the ATV on a hill depending on the brake lever lock.
 Always block the downhill side of the wheels if leaving the ATV on a hill or park the ATV in a sidehill position.